jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 perfect unity in their relation to the highest tone of the series, exactly as the tones of the overtone series do in relation to their fundamental.
 How our musical perception deals with those tones of the series which do not belong to the minor chord of e (7, 9, 11, 13, 14, etc.) I have already explained above, in connection with the corresponding tones of the overtone series.

-But as we do not account for the major chord by the combination-tones alone, but regard the phenomenon of overtones as the real explanation of it, so, in order to explain the minor chord to our perfect satisfaction, we require a corresponding phenomenon of undertones, to set over against the overtones.
+But as we do not account for the major chord by the combination-tones alone, but regard the phenomenon of overtones as the real explanation of it, so, in order to explain the minor chord to our perfect satisfaction, we require a corresponding _phenomenon_ of undertones, to set over against the overtones.
 Although such a phenomenon has not yet been sufficiently well established to be perfectly satisfactory, there are not wanting signs that minor chords are perceived by the mind as sustaining the same relations when reckoned from above downward, that the major chords do when reckoned from below up- ward.
-I have already pointed out that the phenomenon of sympathetic vibra- tions gives us the series of undertones.
-The phenomenon of jarring tones belongs to the same category.
-If a tuning-fork in vibration be set lightly (not firmly) on a sounding board, or if a loosely-fastened metallic plate be set violently vibrating, we hear, not the fundamental tone of the plate or fork, but its under octave, under twelfth, even the under double octave, under seventeenth, of other low undertone.
-But it is indeed probable that every tone always generates not only a series of overtones, but a series of undertones also, decreasing in power in the direct ratio to their depth, and more difficult to detect and separate from the mass of tones in our consciousness than are the overtones.
+I have already pointed out that the phenomenon of _sympathetic vibra_- _tions_ gives us the series of undertones.
+The phenomenon of _jarring_ tones belongs to the same category.
+If a tuning-fork in vibration be set lightly (not firmly) on a sounding board, or if a loosely-fastened metallic plate be set violently vibrating, we hear, _not the fundamental tone_ of the plate or fork, but its under octave, under twelfth, even the under double octave, under seventeenth, of other low undertone.
+But it is indeed probable that every tone _always_ generates not only a series of _overtones_, but a series of _undertones_ also, decreasing in power in the direct ratio to their depth, and more difficult to detect and separate from the mass of tones in our consciousness than are the overtones.
 I have diligently collected all possible information on this point, so far as the facts have been observed, and I find nothing inconsistent with this hypothesis.
-(See my u Musikalische Logik," 1873, p.
-12; "Die objective existenz der undertone in der Schallwelle," 1875, printed separately from the " Allgemeine Deutsche Musikzeitung ;" " Musikalisehe Syn taxis," 1877, preface and appendix, and the article on" UntertoW in my " Musik- Lexikon.")
+(See my “Musikalische Logik,” 1873, p.
+12; “Die objective existenz der undertöne in der Schallwelle,” 1875, printed separately from the “Allgemeine Deutsche Musikzeitung;” “Musikalische Syntaxis,” 1877, preface and appendix, and the article on “Untertöne” in my ”Musik- Lexikon.”)

-^But whatever any one may think of this or that opinion of mine, thus much remains certain: The major and minor chords are, as regards their mathemat- ical and acoustical relations, the polar opposites of each other.
+But whatever any one may think of this or that opinion of mine, thus much remains certain: _The major and minor chords are, as regards their mathemat_- _ical and acoustical relations, the polar opposites of each other_.
 The further question is, whether the physiology of hearing, and the psychology of musical

 ---